keenlabs/keen-gem/README.md

 If you want some bot protection, check out the [Voight-Kampff](https://github.com/biola/Voight-Kampff) gem.
 Use the gem's `request.bot?` method to detect bots and avoid logging events.

 ### Changelog

+##### 0.9.6
++ Updated behavior of saved queries to allow fetching results using the READ KEY as opposed to requiring the MASTER KEY, making the gem consistent with https://keen.io/docs/api/#getting-saved-query-results

 ##### 0.9.5
 + Fix bug with scoped key generation not working with newer Keen projects.